Women's Basketball: Rogers leads Ducks to win over Beavers in Pac-12 opener - NewsBreak

 ALBANY, Ore. — The Albany Police Department is looking for information about a dark-colored vehicle, believed to be a single-cab pickup truck, possibly a Nissan.
 The vehicle is wanted in connection with a deadly hit-and-run that took place early Saturday morning, December 10.
 Officials say 30-year-old Alexandria Lee Mulrooney...

-Deputies: Driver charged with assault after hitting child with car at Christmas parade
+Driver who crashed into child at Christmas Parade charged with assault, deputies say

-OAKRIDGE, Ore. — An Oakridge man is charged with assault after the Lane County Sheriff’s Office says he hit a nine-year-old girl with his vehicle during a Christmas parade.
-According to LCSO, it happened Saturday, December 10, near the intersection of S. Diamond St. and W. 1st St....
+OAKRIDGE, Ore. — An Oakridge man has been charged with assault after the Lane County Sheriff’s Office says he hit a nine-year-old girl with his vehicle during a Christmas parade.
+According to LCSO, it happened Saturday, December 10, near the intersection of S. Diamond St. and W. 1st...

 Comments / 0